Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature: Introduction

-A particular advantage of exploring the properties of the ${\mathcal C}$ and ${\mathcal T}$ matrices is that they make manifest an eight-fold periodicity in dimension that also appears in the classification of random matrices \cite{dyson}, Cartan symmetric spaces, and in the classification of topological insulators and superconductors \cite{zirnbauer2,ryu-review}.
-This ``eight-fold way" is a manifestation of of Bott periodicity\cite{bott,milnor} and its connection with the eight-fold periodicity of gamma matrix properties was pointed out by Ho{\v{r}}ava \cite{horava} and Kitaev \cite{kitaev}.
+A particular advantage of exploring the properties of the ${\mathcal C}$ and ${\mathcal T}$ matrices is that they make manifest an eightfold period in dimension that also appears in the classification of random matrices \cite{dyson}, Cartan symmetric spaces, and in the classification of topological insulators and superconductors \cite{zirnbauer2,ryu-review}.
+This ``eightfold way" is an aspect of of Bott periodicity \cite{bott,milnor} whose connection with the eightfold periodicity of gamma matrix properties was pointed out by Ho{\v{r}}ava \cite{horava} and Kitaev \cite{kitaev}.

+Our aim is to use the ${\mathcal C}$ and ${\mathcal T}$ matrices to reconcile the problems stated above in as straightforward a manner as possible, and to show how one can consistently switch between the field-operator language of Minkowski space and the Grassmann-variable path integral language in Euclidean signature.
+Our overall philosophy is similar that of Wetterich \cite{wetterich} although we stress different aspects of the mapping.